TammingaLab/TammingaLab.github.io/people.md

 <br style="clear:both" />

 <img src="/images/mikaela.jpg" alt="Headshot of a Black non-binary person with glasses and piercings standing behind a flower." style="width: 150px; float: left; margin: 0px 15px 15px 0px;" />
-**Mikaela Martin**  is a second year Ph.D. student in Linguistics (advisor: Meredith Tamminga).
+**Mikaela Martin**  is a second year Ph.D. student in Linguistics (co-advisors: Florian Schwarz and Meredith Tamminga).
 Their research interests include sociolinguistics, psycholinguistics, and semantics.
 Broadly speaking, Mikaela is focused on the psycho-social underpinnings of language, and group membership.

 <br style="clear:both" />